ainella/forecast/README.md

 # Weather Application
 WeatherApp is a Kivy-based frontend application that displays real-time weather information, including temperature, hourly forecasts, air conditions, and a 7-day forecast.
 The interface is structured using various UI elements to ensure a seamless and user-friendly experience.
-The application works across both mobile and desktop platforms.
+The application works across mobile and desktop platforms.
 OpenWeather API is used as a backend.

 https://github.com/user-attachments/assets/f55770c3-3d76-447d-8982-fc9434eba1df